johncarpenter/CarND-Vehicle-Detection/README.md

 ###Summary###

 In this project we are attempting to detect other vehicles within a driving video stream.
 The vehicles are Identified through a combination of feature extraction and linear classifiers.
-It is designed to cover the basics of those algorithms so it's performance is not optimized at this time.
+It is designed to cover the basics of those algorithms.

 ####Video Results####